Xarpet/SICP_Notes/SICP Notes.md

      (* a b)))
 ```

 However there are subtleties that we can yet understand.
-Note that internal definition of procedures is always fine.
+Note that the internal definition of procedures is always fine.

 #### Exercise 1.34